 Despite changing to an appointment only policy after years of welcoming walk-ins, a small parking lot coupled with a tiny tasting room and numerous visitors can still produce a busy experience, especially on the weekends.
 The hospitality center is fairly small and looks and feels like a tasting room from an older era; unlike numerous areas tasting rooms that try to stay contemporary, Rombauer has opted to keep an ‘old school’ feel to the space.
 Its this kind of consistency and similarities that their customers come to know and expect during visits and to some extent parallels the same type of consistency in their wines.
 Their Chardonnay and to a lesser extent, the Zinfandel have a remarkable almost cult like following from clients around the USA.

-Founders, Koerner and Joan Rombauer (Joan died in 2002 and Koerner in 2018) moved to the Napa Valley in 1972 and after renting for a short while purchased a home on the same property as where the winery is now located (in fact Koerner still lives on the property).
+Founders, Koerner and Joan Rombauer (Joan died in 2002 and Koerner in 2018) moved to the Napa Valley in 1972 and after renting for a short while purchased a home on the same property as where the winery is now located (in fact Koerner lived on the property until his death).
 Joan worked at Stag’s Leap Wine Cellars for 12 years ultimately becoming their National Sales Director.
 Koerner was a former airline pilot for Braniff International Airways (along with other pilots, he was laid off prior to the company’s bankruptcy in 1982).
 Incidentally, Koerner’s aunt is the well-known Joy of Cooking, author Irma Rombauer.

 The Rombauers’ first venture into the world of wine was as partners in Conn Creek Winery in Rutherford in 1976.
 The Rombauer’s sold their interest in 1980 – the same year they produced the first vintage of Rombauer wine (a 1980 Cabernet Sauvignon from the Stags Leap District).
 Several historical items are of interest from that vintage – this first Rombauer wine was produced at Shafer Vineyards and also at the Rombauer home (their four-car garage was bonded as a commercial winery).
 In fact there are actually two wineries on the Rombauer property – the original garage winery and the current modern day production facility.